quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 $$\lambda = Pm$$

 Then, we populate the matrix $C$ by taking a single Poisson draw from the vector of $\lambda$ values for each mutation type on each haplotype.
-Thus, for every row $i$ in the matrix (i.e., for every haplotype), we perform the following for the mutation type $j$:
+Thus, for every row $i$ in the matrix (i.e., for every haplotype), we perform the following for mutation type $j$:

 $$C_{i, j} = \mathrm {Pois}(\lambda_{j})$$